SlowinskiPiotr/GeTallele/README.md

 # GeTallele

-Repository with the toolbox (and code to reproduce the figures) described in: "GeTallele: a method for analysis of DNA and RNA allele frequencies distributions".
+Repository with the toolbox described in: "GeTallele: a method for analysis of DNA and RNA allele frequencies distributions".
 Preprint availible at https://www.biorxiv.org/content/10.1101/491209v4

 ## GeTallele descritpion
 ### Functionality